 Where to stream: Netflix

-We could not be more excited about Lindsay Lohan’s return to the big (TV) screen with her newest wholesome holiday film, Falling for Christmas.
+We could not be more excited about Lindsay Lohan’s return to the big (TV) screen with her wholesome holiday film, Falling for Christmas.
 A young heiress to her father’s successful hotel business sustains an injury while skiing just after getting engaged.
 Her fall wipes her memory so she no longer knows who she is.
 A charming inn owner and his daughter take it upon themselves to take care of the mystery woman.

 A Christmas Story Christmas (2022)